currenseb/sebox/docs/README.md

 # 🛒 Sebox E-Commerce Store

 Sebox is a full-stack e-commerce web application built with Ruby on Rails and styled using Tailwind CSS.
-It supports essential online shopping features like user authentication, product browsing, cart management, and a secure checkout process using Stripe.
+It supports essential online shopping features like user authentication, product browsing, cart management, and a secure checkout process using a Stripe API call.

 ---